Garside monoids and groups, braids.

 Chevie.GarsideModule

 Garside monoids are a general class of monoids whose most famous examples are the braid and dual braid monoids.
-They have groups of fractions, which in both examples is the braid group.
-Here we implement braid groups as part of a general implementation of Garside monoids and groups.
+They have groups of fractions, which in both above examples is the braid group.
+We implement braid groups as a special case of a general implementation of Garside monoids and groups.

-To define Garside monoids we introduce some vocabulary about divisibility in monoids.
+We first introduce some vocabulary about divisibility in monoids.
 A left-divisor of x is a d such that there exists y with x=dy (and then we say that x is a right multiple of d, and write d≼ x).
 We say that a monoid M is left cancellable if an equality dx=dy implies x=y.
-We define symmetrically right-divisors, left multiples and right cancellability.
-We say that x is an atom if 1 and x are its only divisors.
+We define symmetrically right-divisors, left multiples, right cancellability and the symbol .
+We say that x is an atom if 1 and x are its only left or right divisors.
 A left gcd of x and y is a common left divisor d of x and y such that any other common left-divisor is a left-divisor of d.
 Similarly a right lcm of x and y is a common multiple which is a left-divisor of any other common multiple.

 We call Garside a monoid M which: